graphitemaster/neothyne/README.md

 Neothyne depends on the following libraries

 * SDL2
-* SDL2_image
-* zlib

-Verify you have these installed then run `make'.
+Verify you have this installed then run `make'.

 ## System requirements
 Neothyne requires a GPU which is capable of GL 3.3.
 Modern low profile GPUs may